 The Church of the Blessed Virgin Mary, or Kościół Wniebowzięcia Najświętszej Marii Panny, was erected by the Franciscans at the end of the 13th century.
 According to the Franciscan rule, the church does not have a tower but three rather small ave-bell towers instead.

 Between 1557 and 1724, it was used by the Protestant community.
 In 1636, a Baroque chapel was built in the church as the mausoleum to Anna Vasa, Polish and Swedish princess.

-Gothic was born in France in 12th-century and flourished in Poland during the Middle Ages; this style was widely used, especially for castles and cathedrals, until Baroque times: the 16th century.
-Many Gothic churches have large, stained-glass windows, high towers decorated with spires and pinnacles and are heavily ornamented with strange, leering creatures; therefore, they look grotesque and a bit mysterious to me.
+Gothic was born in France in the 12th-century and flourished in Poland during the Middle Ages; this style was widely used, especially for castles and cathedrals, until Baroque times: the 16th century.
+Many Gothic churches have large, stained-glass windows, high towers decorated with spires and pinnacles and are ornamented with strange, leering creatures; therefore, they look grotesque and a bit mysterious.

 Torun is the most Gothic urban complex in Poland.
 It is located in northern-central of the country, on the Vistula River.
 In 1997, the Old Town of Torun was designated a UNESCO World Heritage Site.

 Official information portal of the Republic of Poland, run by the Ministry of Foreign Affairs: Poland